JasonRobertson/PS-Okta/README.md

 # Okta
-Okta-PS is PowerShell module built to interface with the Okta API with PowerShell.
+Okta is PowerShell module built to interface with the Okta API with PowerShell.